chivalry/meta-python/ch_03_modules.md

 But now we need to think things through a bit.
 The `RegularPolygon` class inherits from `Polygon` and both `Square` and `EquilateralTriangle` inherit from `RegularPolygon`, but these files span two folders, so how do we tell the `regularpolygon.py` file where to find the `Polygon` class?

 Python uses a system similar to shell directory structures to indicate the current and parent modules.
 Just as `.` means the current directory and `..` means the parent directory within a command line shell, Python's import mechanism uses `.` to mean the current module and `..` the parent module.
+This dot notation is called the "relative namespace."

 We have three modules: `polygons` (plural), `polygon` (singular), and `regularpolygon`, the latter two being sub-modules of the first, which is another way of saying that the first is the parent module of the latter two.
 So to navigate from the `regularpolygon` file to the `Polygon` class, we need to go up one module, then down into the `polygon` module, then into the `polygon` file/module.
 Add this below your `import math` in `regularpolygon.py`:

 ```python
 from ..polygon.polygon import Polygon
 ```

+You do not *have* to use relative namespaces.
+We could have used `from polygons.polygon.polygon import Polygon`, but doing so makes the structure more fragile.
+Should you ever decide later that the top-level module should be named something other than `polygons`, you'd then need to change all of the internal references to it that you've hardcoded.

 Similarly, both the `Square` and `EquilateralTriangle` classes inherit from `RegularPolygon`, which is in the `regularpolygon.py` file.
 In this case we go to the *current* module (indicated by a `.`), and from there into the `regularpolygon` module/file.
 Add this line to both `square.py` and `equilateraltriangle.py`: